SIHPP/SND-GD-Routing-GIS-web-map/README.md

 # SND-GD-Routing-GIS-web-map
-A web map for all GDs in Sindh with corresponding closest GDs via road networks
+A web map for all GDs in SND with corresponding closest GDs via road networks